beejjorgensen/bgc/src/bgc_part_2700_typesv.md

 ## Generic Selections

-This is an expression that allows you select different pieces of code depending on the _type_ of the first argument to the expression.
+This is an expression that allows you to select different pieces of code depending on the _type_ of the first argument to the expression.

 We'll look at an example in just a second, but it's important to know